dickonfell/Caesar-Vignere-Encoder-Decoder/README.md

 # Caeser-Vignere-Encoder-Decoder
-Encode and Decode functions for the Caeser and Vigenère Ciphers.
+encode() and decode() functions for the Caeser and Vigenère Ciphers.
 My solutions to a problem set on the Codecademy Python course.

 The Caesar Cipher encodes by taking a message, then shifting each letter along the alphabet (to the left) by a given offset.